 How Content Delivery Network works?

-CDN is basically a network of the web server where each server is located in a different geographic location.
+CDN is basically a network of web servers where each server is located in a different geographic location.
 Each server keeps a copy of your site’s file.
-When a visitor requests for a web document, CDN takes the document and delivers it on a server which is closer to the visitor.
+When a visitor requests a web document, CDN takes the document and delivers it on a server that is closer to the visitor.
 Therefore, the visitor can enjoy a faster loading experience.

-CDN decreases the download time, reduce your bounce rate, increase conversions, ensure your WordPress website security, and lot more.
+CDN decreases the download time, reduces your bounce rate, increases conversions, ensures your WordPress website security, and a lot more.